travis-ci/docs-travis-ci-com/user/sonarqube.md

 To activate analysis on pull requests, you need to follow those extra steps:

 1. Generate a [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for the GitHub user which will be used by SonarQube.com to write the comments.
-  - Requirements for that token are listed on [that page](http://docs.sonarqube.org/display/PLUG/GitHub+Plugin)
+  - Requirements for that token are listed on [that page](http://docs.sonarqube.org/display/PLUG/GitHub+Plugin).
-2. Encrypt this token
+2. Encrypt this token.
 3. Add it to your `.travis.yml` file:

 ```yaml